boilercodes/pycord/README.md

 ## About The Project

-This is my main python projects structure.
+This is the template I use when creating discord bots with Pycord.
 It is pretty much complete, containing all the tools you need for a professional project.

 <!-- Usage -->